retrogradeorbit/biscuit-switch/README.md

  - Sounds by jsfxr.
  - Graphics done in aseprite.
- - Code done in clojurescript.
+ - Code done in clojurescript, with:
+     - infinitelives.pixi
+     - infinitelives.utils

 ## Development Setup